Serving Southern New Hampshire, Middlesex and Essex Counties Massachusetts

 This property owner now has peace of mind knowing their old barn has a solid foundation, allowing them to preserve the structure above and keep it standing for years to come.

-This homeowner in East Wakefield, New Hampshire was experiencing some settlement in their home along with some moisture in the basement.
-They would like to have a company come out and address both things for them.
+This homeowner in Dover, New Hampshire was experiencing deteriorating fieldstone in their investment property.
 They decided to call EFS for a free inspection.